The easiest way to start up Kawa is to run the ‘kawa’ program.

 The compiled class files do have to be installed somewhere

-in the CLASSPATH
+in the CLASSPATH.

 You can also compile your Scheme program to native code using GCJ.

-’ flag will compile
+the ‘-C’ flag will compile

 kawa --main -C myprog.scm